Research financial sustainability

 Universities play a pivotal role in the UK R&I system through their teaching, research and knowledge exchange activities.
 However, they are facing a range of financial pressures which may require them to make difficult decisions about how much they can continue to support and invest in research activities.

-This includes the data obtained through a method called Transparent Approach to Costing (TRAC), used by universities to understand the costs of their research and teaching and which provides a consistent framework for:
+These diagrams draw on data obtained through a method called Transparent Approach to Costing (TRAC), which is used by universities to understand the costs of their research and teaching and provides a consistent framework for:

 • calculating the cost of teaching activities